minoobeyzavi/Transpara/Druid/SetUpDruid.md

 cp conf/zoo_sample.cfg conf/zoo.cfg
 ./bin/zkServer.sh start
 ```
+You only need to start Zookeeper once in the Linux server and it will always be avaiable.
 To check Zookeeper is running:

 ```
 echo stat | nc localhost 2181 | grep Mode